m-voit/concepts-of-programming-languages/study-project/paper.md

 ### Closures and lambda expressions

 Closures and lambda expression, also called anonymous functions, are unnamed functions, often returned from another function.
-To be precise, a closure is the reference to the local state of the function, returning an anonymous function.
+To be precise, a closure is the reference to the local state of the function, that returns an anonymous function.
+However, both terms are often used interchangeably, because both concepts belong to the concept of anonymous functions returned by an outer function.

-Closures are found in all programming languages with first class functions [moz02].
+Support for closures is found in all programming languages with first class functions.
+This is the case, because closures are needed for anonymous functions to work.
+Without closures and therefore no references to the _outer_ function, that is returning the _inner_ function, the _inner_ function would stop working when being called directly [moz02].

 ```javascript
 const sum = (arg1, arg2) => {